How to Install Opera Browser on Fedora 40 or 39

 opera-developer --version

-Note: Installing both beta and developer builds simultaneously is not possible due to their shared installation build ID, which differs from the stable build’s unique ID.
-Choose the build that best suits your needs for testing and exploration of upcoming features.
+Note: Installing beta and developer builds simultaneously is impossible due to their shared installation build ID, which differs from the stable build’s unique ID.
+Choose the build that best suits your needs for testing and exploring upcoming features.

-Install Opera Browser on Fedora Linux via Flatpak with Flathub
+Method 2: Install Opera Browser via Flatpak with Flathub

-Before delving into the installation steps, it’s important to note that using Flatpak with Flathub only allows for the installation of the stable build of Opera Browser.
+Before delving into the installation steps, it’s important to note that using Flatpak with Flathub only allows for installing the stable build of the Opera Browser.
 If you require the beta or developer builds, refer to the previously discussed method involving Opera’s RPM repository.

 Verify and Install Flatpak for Opera Browser